 So that is why you should use ‘why’ sparingly and opt for a broadening range of open questions to tap into a richer source of practical information that helps people learn and move forward.

 Finally, as if really need to emphasize the point, here’s a scene in the cult 60s TV series The Prisoner (with Patrick McGoohan) where he challenges the Orwellian super-computer.
 The protagonist inputs his question and you can see the results here.
-No prizes for guess what the question was.

 To discuss coaching and how to ask better questions, get in touch using the form below.